Frequently asked questions

 If you are interested, we will be happy to put you in touch with the relevant contact at SLUB Dresden.
 Furthermore, we are happy to provide on-site support in setting up the journal.

-Open Journal Systems (OJS) is a worldwide used open source software, developed by the Public Knowledge Project (PKP), which enables the efficient administration and organization of an online journal.
-The layout of the e-journal as well as the editorial process can be customized individually.
-The University Library is very happy to arrange contact at the SLUB Dresden.
+Open Journal Systems (OJS) is open source software used worldwide, which was developed by the Public Knowledge Project (PKP).
+It enables the efficient administration and organisation of an online journal.
+The layout of the e-journal as well as the editorial process can be customised individually.
+The University Library is very happy to arrange contact with the SLUB Dresden.